 All of the results achieved by followers of 2 Meal Day have been achieved with NO CALORIE RESTRICTION and no restrictive changes to lifestyle.
 Simply by learning and incorporating the principles of Intermittent Fasting, cooking and eating recipes that revolve around the 2 Meal Day principle of ‘Eat Real Food’, and following a consistent exercise program (also provided in the plan) thousands of people are achieving health and sustainable weight loss and transforming their physiques long-term.
-Here are just a few of the physical transformations that have come as a result of following 2 Meal Day.

 2 Meal Day FAQs, Myths, and Misconceptions